tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-However, we may find we need to set `frame_size` to a few common dimensions in multiple tests or that manually entering in the `framze_size` can be error prone.
+We may find we need to set `frame_size` to a few common dimensions in multiple tests or that manually entering in the `framze_size` can be error-prone.
 This could be a case where we consider defining some traits.

 The syntax for creating a trait is similar to creating a factory.
-We have a `trait` block that we use to name our trait and within the trait we use the same syntax to set values for our attributes.
+We have a `trait` block that we use to name our trait and within the trait block, we use the same syntax to set values for our attributes.
 Below, we've defined traits that represent common sensor types, specifically, their frame sizes.

 ```ruby
 factory :camera do